k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_1_Flow_Level_Actions.md

 <p>(x business Hours)</p>
 </td>
 <td width="800">
 <p>Indicates the total number of hours to process the Flow, according to the deadline information of all its Tasks.
 The unit of time measure can be configured as hours or minutes.
 Note that changing the configuration from Hours to Minutes alters the expected duration of the Flow, and not only the units.
-For example: A Task with the deadline configured in hours and noted as 1 , the task is understood to take one hour to complete.
-When the configuration is set to &ldquo;Minutes&ldquo; the task is set with deadline of one minute duration.
+For example: A Task with the deadline configured in hours and noted as 1, the task is understood to take one hour to complete.
+When the configuration is set to &ldquo;Minutes&ldquo;, the task is set with deadline of one minute duration.
 The option of &ldquo;Minutes&rdquo; is usually utilized for testing purposes, when the tester wishes to have the Flows executed faster.</p>
 </td>
 </tr>
 </tbody>